Special Educational Needs and Disability Information

 How will the school support my child in starting school and moving on?

-Reception staff and the SENDCO will communicate with pre-school settings and parents prior to the child starting school to ensure any useful, relevant information is shared prior to starting school.
-If any SEND have already been identified, the pre-school setting will often invite the school SENDCO and Reception class teacher to attend a Review in the Summer term prior to them starting school.
+FS2 staff and the SENDCO will communicate with pre-school settings and parents prior to the child starting school to ensure any useful, relevant information is shared prior to starting school.
+If any SEND have already been identified, the pre-school setting will often invite the school SENDCO and FS2 class teacher to attend a Review in the Summer term prior to them starting school.
 Home visits are made by the Reception staff, and children build up their time in school to ensure that they settle well in those first few weeks.

 We have a Transition Programme for the children in Year 6 as they move to Secondary School.
 The SENDCO provides detailed information to the Secondary School SENDCO and parents are invited to meet the Secondary SENDCO in our school in the Summer term of Year 6.
 This enables them to learn more about the support available at the new school and ask any questions they have about the transition.
 Extra visits are planned for children in addition to the usual Induction Day.
 This enables them to become more familiar with the new school and meet staff who may be supporting them.
 They can take photographs of the school to build up familiarity.
 The children also participate in the whole class transition programme for all the Year 6 children which aims to prepare children for the move and help alleviate worries and anxieties they may have.